• Research

 Pruner.js: A Responsive Image Javascript Utility

-Inspired by the practice in horticulture—the targeted removal of unhealthy or unwanted parts of a plant to promote healthier growth—pruning addresses the challenges of HTML5.1 responsive images, which rely on multiple versions for specific viewports but often result in errors, complex markup, and what we term pixel waste—image data extending beyond the visible aperture—by adapting to different viewport sizes.
+Inspired by the practice of horticultural pruning—the targeted removal of unhealthy or unwanted parts to promote growth—Pruning addresses the inefficiencies of HTML5.1 responsive images.
+Traditional responsive image delivery relies on multiple versions for specific viewports but often leads to errors, complex markup, and pixel waste—image data extending beyond the visible aperture.

 View on GitHub